siddharthO3/Apoorv-App/README.md

 Dive into a world of gaming where every interaction earns you points.
 Play exciting games and earn points.

 ### Exchange Points with Friends
 Connect with friends and exchange your hard-earned points.
+Use QR code scanning to send points to your friends seamlessly.

 ### Climb Up the Leaderboard
 Track your progress and compete with peers on the leaderboard.
 Aim for the top spot and showcase your determination.